seddonym/grimp/docs/usage.rst

     from high to low.
 In other words, a higher layer would be allowed to import a lower layer, but not the other way around.

+    Additionally, multiple layers can be grouped together at the same level; for example ``mypackage.utils`` and ``mypackage.logging`` might sit at the bottom, so they cannot import from any other layers.
+Layers at the same level must be *independent*: any dependencies in either direction are treated as illegal.

     Note: each returned :class:`.PackageDependency` does not include all possible illegal :class:`.Route` objects.
     Instead, once an illegal :class:`.Route` is found, the algorithm will temporarily remove it from the graph before continuing with its search.
 As a result, any illegal Routes that have sections in common with other illegal Routes may not